← Back to blog

 • major version jumps reviewed with rollback testing plan

-This structure prevents both reckless patching and indefinite delay.
+This prevents both reckless patching and indefinite delay.

 Risk scoring rubric